Wookey-Technologies/sansar-script/README.md

 development team.

-## How to create an experience and use a script in Sansar
+# How to create a scripted experience in Sansar

 The first step to creating a new experience in Sansar is to find the Build menu and create a new experience.
 I would suggest starting from the Base Template so you have a scene that you can build